True or false: The peripheral nervous system includes somatic, autonomic, and enteric systems.

 Master the Peak Pilates Level 1 Certification Test with our comprehensive quizzes and resources.
 Learn core techniques, Pilates principles, and effective teaching methods.
 Prepare thoroughly and achieve your certification!

-The statement is true because the peripheral nervous system (PNS) encompasses all the nerves outside of the brain and spinal cord, and it is indeed divided into three main systems: the somatic, autonomic, and enteric systems.
+The statement is true because the peripheral nervous system (PNS) indeed includes three main subdivisions: the somatic, autonomic, and enteric systems.

 Subscribe